qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

     This allows construction of complex referencing labels, e.g. where a symbol has two linear referencing symbol layers, one set to label every 100m in a small font, skipping multiples of 1000, and a second set to label every 1000m in a big bold font.
-  * :guilabel:`Avergare angle over`: Labels are rendered using an angle calculated by averaging the linestring, so sharp tiny jaggies don't result in unslightly label rotation
+  * :guilabel:`Average angle over`: Labels are rendered using an angle calculated by averaging the linestring, so sharp tiny jaggies don't result in unslightly label rotation
   * :guilabel:`Show marker symbols`, at referenced points in the line feature, using a full QGIS marker symbol.
     This allows e.g. showing a cross-hatch at the labeled point, for a "ruler" style line.